raiyan1102006/Chinese_Restaurant_Process/README.md

-# Chinese Restaurant Process: A study on the preferential-attachment dynamincs
+# Chinese Restaurant Process: A study on the preferential-attachment dynamics of networks

 Consider a (Chinese) restaurant with an infinite number of tables.
 Customers arrive at the restaurant one at a time t = 1, 2, . . . and food is so good that no one leaves.